pswens/ControlsAssessmentSpecification/control-3/control-3.7.rst.md

 # Operations

-1.

-    Check if the enterprise has a data classification scheme (Input 1).
+1. Check if the enterprise has a data classification scheme (Input 1):

-    :   1.
-If Input 1 exists M = 1
+    1. If Input 1 exists, M = 1
     2. Otherwise M1 = 0

-2.

-    Using :code:\`GV17\`determine if the enterprise has a way to categorize the type of data within the classification scheme
+2. Using `GV17`, determine if the enterprise has a way to categorize the type of data within the classification scheme:

-    :   1.
-Enumerate the sensitivity types that are included in the classification scheme (M2)
+    1. Enumerate the sensitivity types that are included in the classification scheme (M2)
     2. Enumerate the sensitivity types that are not included in the classification scheme (M3)

-3.

-    Compare `GV12` and Input 1
+3. Compare `GV12` and Input 1:

-    :   1.
-Identify and enumerate data that contains an accurate classification per the classification scheme (M4)
+    1. Identify and enumerate data that contains an accurate classification per the classification scheme (M4)
-        2. Identify and enumerate data that does not contain a classsification or contains an innaccurate classification per the classification scheme (M5)
+    2. Identify and enumerate data that does not contain a classification or contains an inaccurate classification per the classification scheme (M5)

 4. Compare the current date to that provided in Input 4.
-Note the timeframe in months.
-(M8)
+Note the timeframe in months (M8)

 # Measures